Swart-lab/bleties/docs/milraa.md

 MILRAA - Method of Identification by Long Read Alignment Anomalies
 ==================================================================

-Reimplementation of MIRAA in the ParTIES pipeline.
-The original MIRAA is used to identify IES retention in Paramecium genome by mapping Illumina reads against a reference somatic (MAC) genome.
-It achieves this by an initial Bowtie2 mapping step (local mode), then looks for breakpoints in the alignment, which are identified as insert (I), soft clip (S), or hard clip (H) operations in the CIGAR string of the alignment.

-MILRAA reimplements the MIRAA concept for PacBio and other long read alignments.
-The long reads must first be aligned to the reference genome (assumed to be somatic possibly with some IES retentions that have assembled), assumption is that the alignment is accurate.
+The MILRAA module predicts likely IES insertion/deletion coordinates from a mapping of long sequencing reads onto a reference genome assembly.
+The reads must first be aligned to the reference, which is assumed to be somatic (MAC) but possibly with some IESs retained in the assembly.
+The alignment is assumed to be accurate.
+The outputs are the coordinates of the predicted IES indel positions, and IES consensus sequences.

 The recommended aligner is [minimap2](https://github.com/lh3/minimap2), with the options `--secondary=no --MD`, and with PacBio HiFi or CCS reads (use